f-guitart/datamining/laboratories/lab0_data_processing_envs/data_processing_envs.md

   [requires]
   python_version = "3.7"

 Note that we don't keep track of sub-dependencies.
-For example, we don't keep track of chardetn in the `Pipfile` just because it’s a sub-dependency of requests. (`Pipenv` will install it automatically.)
+For example, we don't keep track of chardet in the `Pipfile` just because it’s a sub-dependency of requests. (`Pipenv` will install it automatically.)

 The `Pipfile` should convey the top-level dependencies your package requires.